 Once you've determined what you can afford, it's time to go to the bank!

 Many lenders are hesitant to finance tiny homes with a traditional mortgage, especially if your new home is on wheels.
 The cost of tiny homes can vary widely, so there is no ideal funding option for all tiny homes.
 However, there are many types of loans that may be more appropriate for your new house.
+One option for tiny home financing is through SoFi, a personal finance company that provides mortgages for tiny homes.
+SoFi offers competitive loan terms and flexible repayment options, making it a great choice for financing your dream tiny home.

 First, see if you qualify for an RV loan.
 While they do have very specific requirements, RV loans are the closest option to a traditional mortgage, offering longer payment periods and lower interest rates than other loan options.